Adult Community Education projects

 - delivered in either a community or institutional setting or workplace (or combination).

 Eligible organisations can apply for both level 1 and level 2 projects.
-They will be assessed separately based on the criteria associated with each project level.
+These require separate applications and will be assessed separately based on the criteria associated with each project.
+ACE Providers can only apply for one Level 1 project and one Level 2 project per year.

 Auspicing arrangements will not be supported for ACE projects.
 If your project intends to deliver accredited training the community-based organisation must partner with an RTO and submit an application for a level 2 project.
 The RTO will maintain responsibility for the delivery of accredited training to students.